LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/ScriptingFunctions/manage-conversation-flow.md

 ### Add quick replies

-The Add Quick Replies function is used for adding quick replies to a message in JavaScript rather than defining in bot creation.
+The `addQuickReplies` function is used for adding quick replies to a message in JavaScript rather than defining in bot creation.
 This allows for the dynamic addition of the buttons to accommodate various scenarios.

 | Function Name | Arguments | Returns |
 | --- | --- | --- |